Mid-life and beyond has been the beginning of another new chapter in my life.

 You see it’s my belief that great health is not a state we get to.
 Rather, like yoga, it’s a practice.
 It makes the journey so much more satisfying.
 It’s taking time but my belly is still shrinking.
 And I’ve never felt better or happier.

 As a woman, I know that sharing our unique gifts with the world is important.

 And the result of my constant learning, training and experience, is that I developed my own holistic health coaching company, Feed Yourself Fully, LLC, to help women in middle age and beyond keep the weight off and live a healthier simplified life, subdue stress, fight fatigue, feel empowered and at ease and step into all that they are and can be, while living a healthier lifestyle.

 It’s here in my little corner of the universe that I want to share with you my love of great health, my always expanding expertise (I’m a lifelong learner) and my desire to help other women to transform their lives (as I do mine) into their grand vision of health, happiness and harmony.

 Isn’t it time to transform from merely feeling okay to feeling on top of the world?
+I did this for myself, and I’ve created health programs to help you do the same, while having fun, too.
 Nothing beats feeling great.
 Don’t you agree?